jcsargis00/School_District_Analysis/README.md

 #
 Small changes in the % of students passing math
 #
+Small changes in % of students passing reading
+#
-Small changes in % of students passing reading or % of both passing math and reading
+Small changes in % of both passing math and reading
 # How does replacing the ninth-grade scores affect the following:
 ## Math and reading scores by grade
 ## Scores by school spending